TheMandolinian/HashHelix-Ledger/README.md

 HashHelix Ledger v1.6 — Deterministic Epoch Baseline

+Origin of the Recurrence.
+The Waresback Deterministic Temporal Primitive (WDTP) was first discovered on November 8, 2025, during an exploratory session generating spiral art using Grok.
+The earliest surviving record is a screenshot (IMG_6682.PNG) captured at 9:09 PM CST and preserved in Google Photos, showing the exact recurrence and its initial 20 terms.

 A π/n-phase-drifted sine recursion as a temporal primitive for cryptographic ledgers.

 HashHelix introduces the first known use of a π/n recursive sine function as a deterministic temporal engine inside a ledger.